subasgit/backdoorfinder/README.md

 to the csv file.
 Each time this function is called by a procedure, it appends with iteration number.
 This will help in filtering the latest runs

+### Writing the process output in json format

+function: convert_csv_to_json

+This function will create a json file from the CSV file.
+Supporting different formats to enhance the flexibility to integrate with other applications

 ### Checks memory and bytes written and read by the process

 function: check_processes_memory